Jackson metropolitan area, Tennessee: Congressional districting

-The Jackson-area counties are located in West Tennessee’s congressional map and fall largely within the 8th Congressional District following the 2022 redistricting map, the 8th is a Republican-leaning seat represented by Rep. David Kustoff.
-Redistricting in Tennessee (2021–2022) kept West Tennessee’s counties in districts that have been reliably Republican in recent cycles.
+The Jackson-area counties are located in West Tennessee's congressional map and fall largely within the 8th Congressional District following the 2022 redistricting map, the 8th is a Republican-leaning seat represented by Rep. David Kustoff.
+Redistricting in Tennessee (2021–2022) kept West Tennessee's counties in districts that have been reliably Republican in recent cycles.

 Crime

 The Jackson Metropolitan Area was frequently ranked among the most dangerous in the U.S. in the mid-to-late 2000s, ranking 9th in 2007 and 13th in 2010 according to Morgan Quitno's rankings.

 By 2020, its ranking improved to approximately 38th worst nationally with 624.6 violent crimes per 100,000 residents, the second-highest metro rate in Tennessee.
 More recent data for late 2024 and early 2025 indicated a decrease in overall crime and gunshot incidents within the city of Jackson, though homicides trended upward.
-In May 2024, the city's violent crime rate was estimated at around 1,140 per 100,000, higher than state and national averages but below Memphis's rate.
+In May 2024, the city's violent crime rate was estimated at 1,140 per 100,000, higher than state and national averages but below Memphis's rate.